 By 2009 he had picked up the Best Rider award at the Nike 6.0 Tunnel Jam in the UK.
 Readers of Ride UK magazine voted Bas as the recipient of the 2012 Lifetime Achievement Award, and the British rider almost rode to victory at VANS rebeljam, with a second place finish.

 2013 was the year of the Quarter Master project, the biggest dirt quarter pipe ever made.
 It was shaped by fellow rider Kye Forte and built by Dan Atherton and a team from Revolution Bike Park in Llangynog, west Wales.
 After the four-month building process was finished it stood 26 feet tall, helping Bas reach a whopping 45 feet of air.
+In 2014 he added new features and invited the best riders yet again.

 Bas now splits his time in between his UK base and stateside residence in Austin, Texas.Read more